H3AR7B3A7/MoreSpringCourses/conference-demo/README.md

 *We should pick two sources.
 One will set the defaults, and one to overwrite the default to keep configuration in one of 2 places.*

+## Run Maven with Environment Variables

+Since Maven is not aware of environment variables, we need to provide them in the command line.
+> maven -Dname=value clean install

 ## Common Application Properties

 We can find common Spring properties [here](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html).